0dot0repeating/dakka/README.md

     much more fun to use.
 Who knows, you might actually run out of pistol rounds for a change!

+- The chaingun has been completely replaced by the minigun, which now has two different fire speeds!
+By default, the minigun fires at a decent, but not terribly impressive 1050 RPM, but it speeds up to a blistering 2100 RPM when holding down both triggers!
+This comes at the loss of accuracy, but accuracy never mattered much when the gun's in someone's face.

 - The minigun's flamethrower now properly sets things on fire!
 Focus it on a demon to cleanse his sinful presence, or sweep a crowd and wipe out all those pesky hitscanners within it!